Вікова дегенерація жовтої плями (ВДЖП)

 Волога ВДЖП

 Patients with unilateral wet AMD should take the daily nutritional supplements that are recommended for dry AMD to reduce the risk of AMD-induced vision loss in the other eye.
 The choice of other treatments depends on the size, location, and type of neovascularization.
-Intravitreal injection of antivascular endothelial growth factor (anti-VEGF) drugs (usually ranibizumab, bevacizumab, or aflibercept) can substantially reduce the risk of vision loss and can help restore reading vision in up to one third of patients.
-Recently, an implantable port delivery system for ranibizumab became available for the treatment of wet AMD (2).
-This is a surgically placed permanent refillable ocular implant that continuously delivers ranibizumab into the vitreous and can be refilled repeatedly.
+Intravitreal injection of antivascular endothelial growth factor (anti-VEGF) medications (usually ranibizumab, bevacizumab, or aflibercept) can substantially reduce the risk of vision loss and can preserve useful vision in 20% of patients over their lifetime restore reading vision in up to one-third of patients (6).

 In a small subset of patients, thermal laser photocoagulation of neovascularization outside the fovea may prevent severe vision loss.
 Photodynamic therapy, a type of laser treatment, also helps under specific circumstances.
-Corticosteroids (eg, triamcinolone) are sometimes injected intraocularly along with an anti-VEGF drug.
+Corticosteroids (eg, triamcinolone) are sometimes injected intraocularly along with an anti-VEGF medication.
 Other treatments, including transpupillary thermotherapy, subretinal surgery, and macular translocation surgery, are seldom used.

 Довідкові матеріали щодо лікування